alexqfredrickson/notes/aws/aws.md

 ### Config

-AWS Config is a view of how AWS resources are configured, how they relate, and their past configurations.
+Config is a view of how AWS resources are configured, how they relate, and their past configurations.
 You specify a resource type, set up an S3 bucket, set up SNS to send "configuration stream notifications", and then Config can record configuration changes.

 Config uses a "delivery channel" to send notifications and update configuration states.